cloudbees-days/cloudbees-field-workshops/docs/core/core-5.md

 }
 ```

 Now we just need another job that listens for the 'helloWorld' event.
 We can see there is a new `eventTrigger` type of job trigger specific for cross team collaboration.
+The following Pipeline will be triggered whenever the **helloWorld** event is published:

 ```groovy
 pipeline {
     agent any
     triggers {
         eventTrigger simpleMatch("helloWorld")
     }